TechwriterSSchmidt/Smart-Pump-Calibrator/README.md

 *   **Stop**: Press the button again to stop.

 ### 2. Auto-Calibration
-Use this mode to find the perfect flow rate where 1 Pulse = 1 Drop.
+Use this mode to find the optimal settings where pump cycles and drop formation are **perfectly synchronized**.
+The goal is a steady flow with a stable Pulse-to-Drop ratio, avoiding resonance or chaotic dripping.
 *   **Action**: Press the **Boot Button** (GPIO 0).
 *   **Result**: The system runs a 3-phase test (approx. 2-5 minutes).
     *   **Phase 1**: Finds the minimum pulse length for reliable drops.